Wharley01/Path/docs/v0.0.1/01-introduction.md

 ## Introduction

-Path framework is an API-first PHP framework crafted for javascript.
+Path is an API-first PHP framework crafted for javascript.

-Path framework is an MVC framework that uses your preferred javascript framework as the View while It handles the modelling and Controlling.
-Path framework is more Suitable for PWA and MVC modern web apps, Path can also be used to build just API for your existing App.
+Path was built to work with Javascript out-of-the-box. it is more Suitable for PWA and MVC modern web apps, can also be used to build 'just' API for your existing App.

 Path simplifies development by avoiding over-engineering and excessive abstraction.